Use and Care for Flatware

 The discoloration of flatware is not necessarily an indication that using the flatware is harmful to one's health.
 However, it does leave a bad impression on diners and customers.

-If you do not need to dispose of flatware, yet do not find it new-looking enough to cycle through service, you can reserve it for private use or give it away.
-Unlike glassware, flatware may not be actually damaged to the level of needing to be destroyed.
+If you find that your flatware does not look new enough to cycle through service, then you can reserve it for private use or give it away.
+Unlike glassware or dinnerware, flatware may not actually be damaged to the point of needing to be discarded eventhough it may look a bit discolored. .